MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 1. Contoso discovers how servers and machines map to individual applications, network locations, and groups.
 2. Contoso clearly identifies applications that have few dependencies and are suitable for a quick migration.
 3. Contoso can use mapping to help identify more complex dependencies and communications between application servers.
-Contoso can then group these servers logically to represent applications, and plan a migration strategy based on these groups.
+Contoso can then group these servers logically to represent applications and plan a migration strategy based on these groups.

 With mapping completed, Contoso can ensure that all application components are identified and accounted for when building the migration plan.